tomalbrc/filament/docs/src/usage.md

 The files can also be located in subfolders for better organization:
 `MyDatapack/data/<namespace>/filament/block/stone_like/myblock.json`

-Filament supports yaml files as of 0.12.0.
+Filament supports yaml and json files.
 You can also decide whether you want to use snake_case or camelCase for all fields.
 For example, you can use either `vanillaItem` or `vanilla_item` or `itemResource` or `item_resource`

 Blockbench and Animated-Java models for decorations are supported using the [blockbench import library](https://github.com/tomalbrc/blockbench-import-library)